phunky-panda94/phunky-panda94.github.io/README.md

 - MongoDB and Mongoose
 - REST APIs

-Heroku and Netlify has been used for deployment.
+Heroku and Netlify have been used for deployment of these web applications.